2023 Best Industrial Engineering Schools in Massachusetts

 Top Massachusetts Schools in Industrial Engineering

-Our analysis found Worcester Polytechnic Institute to be the best school for industrial engineering students who want to pursue a degree in Massachusetts.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.
+Our 2023 rankings named Worcester Polytechnic Institute the best school in Massachusetts for industrial engineering students.
+Located in the city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.

 After completing their degree, IE graduates from WPI carry an average student debtload of $26,501.

-The excellent programs at Northeastern University helped the school earn the #2 place on this year’s ranking of the best industrial engineering schools in Massachusetts.
-Located in the city of Boston, Northeastern is a private not-for-profit school with a very large student population.
+A rank of #2 on this year’s list means Northeastern University is a great place for industrial engineering students.
+Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.

 On average, IE graduates from Northeastern take out $27,000 in student loans while working on their degree.